yusufcananar/Stalker/README.md

 # Stalker
-Drone Detection and Tracking with Mask R-CNN and pytorch
+Drone Detection and Tracking with SSD_Lite Mobilenet_v2 and pytorch